3dem/relion-documents/source/SPA_tutorial/InitialModel.rst

 Everything is aready in order on the :guitab:`CTF`.
 Fill in the :guitab:`Optimisation` tab as follows (leave the defaults for the angular and offset sampling):

-:Number of iterations: 100
+:Number of VDAM mini-batches: 100

-     (The algorithm will loop over mini-batches, which contain only hundreds to thousands of particles.)
+     (The VDAM algorithm will loop over mini-batches, which contain only hundreds to thousands of particles each.)

+:Regularisation parameter T: 4

+     (The default is 4 for 3D runs.)

 :Number of classes: 1